 Lupita understands her responsibility as an artist following in her family’s footsteps.
 She is often acclaimed for continuing the legacy that brings cross-generational audiences to admire Mexico’s beautiful music traditions.
 Along the way, she has emerged as an artist with her own identity, capable of honoring the past while celebrating the present and creating the future.

-Copyright © 2022 Guadalupita Music LLC - All Rights Reserved.
+Copyright © 2023 Lupita Infante - All Rights Reserved.